wgxcodersdc/organization/study-groups/ruby-on-rails/rails_guide.md

 **Ruby Intermediate**

 * https://www.codeschool.com/courses/rails-for-zombies-redux - Rails for Zombies is a intro to the Ruby on Rails platform
+* https://www.codeschool.com/screencasts/soup-to-bits-rails-for-zombies - After doing Rails for Zombies watch this video to    understand how applications are built in Rails.
+I found this extremely helpful to translate the class above into practical   applications
 * https://www.railstutorial.org/book - This is a pretty in-depth but excellent intro to building an app in Rails
 * http://onemonthrails.com/ - This is a more visual, interactive version of the guide above but it costs money